Donders-Institute/data-streamer/streamer-agent/streamer-agent-opm-1.0/README.md

 ### Streamer agent client

 The [streamer agent client](streamer-agent-opm-cli) is to be run by data acquisition user.
+It can be run manually on-demand or use the systemd to trigger upon user logout using [the systemd unit file](debian/streamer-agent-opm.streamer-agent-opm-cli.user.service) provided.